Geodesics, bigeodesics, and coalescence in first passage percolation in general dimension: Introduction and statement of main results.

 \begin{remark} Suppose we fix $\theta$ and consider the collection of all halfspace $\theta$--rays from $H_{\theta,0}^-$.
-By the time these reach $H_{\theta,R}$, based on \eqref{crossdens} enough coalescence or temporary touching must occur so that on average at least $\Delta_R^{d-1}/(\log R)^{C_{16}}$ $\theta$--rays pass through any given $H_{\theta,R}^+$--entry point $x$; this number is roughly of order $R^{(d-1)\xi}$.
+By the time these reach $H_{\theta,R}$, based on \eqref{crossdens} enough coalescence or temporary touching must occur so that on average at least order $R^{(d-1)\xi}/\nu_2(R)$ $\theta$--rays pass through any given $H_{\theta,R}^+$--entry point $x$.
 To the extent this is due to temporary touching rather than coalescence, these $\theta$--rays will later separate again.
-But this separating can occur at most only slowly: it can be shown using Proposition \ref{jammed1} that the number of $H_{\theta,2R}^+$--entry points of $\theta$--rays passing through such an $x$ is with high probability at most of order $(\log R)^K$ for some $K$.
-All the while there should be significant additional coalescence and/or temporary touching initiated between $H_{\theta,R}$ and $H_{\theta,2R}$, since the crossing point density is lower for $H_{\theta,2R}$.
-All this brings up the question, do the conclusions of Theorem \ref{alldim} already force coalescence of all $\theta$--rays?
-We do not have an answer. \end{remark}
+But this separating can occur at most only slowly: it can be shown using Proposition \ref{jammed1} that the number of $H_{\theta,2R}^+$--entry points of $\theta$--rays passing through a given $H_{\theta,R}^+$--entry point is with high probability at most of subpolynomial order.
+One must also consider the additional coalescence and/or temporary touching initiated between $H_{\theta,R}$ and $H_{\theta,2R}$, since the crossing density is lower for $H_{\theta,2R}$, at least asymptotically.
+So it is interesting to ask, do the conclusions of Theorem \ref{alldim} already force coalescence of all $\theta$--rays?
+We do not know the answer. \end{remark}